kris-joseph/python-2022-01-yul-online/_episodes/04-processing-data-from-file.md

 What are we  doing here?

 1. Open the files.
 Because there are now two files, each has its own file handle: `fr` for the file we read and `fw` for the file we are going to write.
 (They are just variable names so you can use anything you like).
 For the file we are going to write to we use `w` for the second parameter.
 If the file does not exist it will be created.
 If it does exist, then the contents will be overwritten.
 If we want to append to an existing file we can use `a` as the second parameter.
 2. Because we are just testing a specific field from the record to have a certain value, we don't need to put it into a variable first.
-If the expression is True, then we use `write()` method to write the complete line just as we read it to the output file.
+If the expression is True (meaning "if the value for the `children` data is equal to 3"), then we use `write()` method to write the complete line just as we read it to the output file.

-In this example we didn't bother skipping the header line as it would fail the test in the if statement.
+In this example we didn't bother skipping the header line because would fail the test in the if statement.
 If we did want to include it we could have added the line

 ~~~
 fw.write(fr.readline())